SA Sumo Challenge

 • 1 gyro / compass sensor

-3D printed lego bars/pieces can be used, however they CANNOT form scoops or walls
+• 3D printed lego bars/pieces can be used however, CANNOT form scoops or walls

-4 wheel drive system is not permitted in Standard
+• 4 wheel drive systems and tracks are not permitted

-All robots must fit within an open-top 210mm (L) x 210mm (W) x 210mm (H) frame, (including all capturing, lifting mechanisms at its full extension).
+• All robots must fit within an open-top 210mm (L) x 210mm (W) x 210mm (H) frame, (including all capturing, lifting mechanisms at their full extension).

 The robot can be made from any kit or material.
 The robot can only have one controller (brain) controlling it.